IMPORTANT UPDATES - During these COVID times, we are having to be flexible in our approach to things so these are our latest class updates.

 Thank you again for our beautifully written Christmas cards and our thoughtful gifts, they were very much appreciated

-Our PE slots for this half-term will be one on a Tuesday and the other is Friday and there is the potential return of swimming later in the school year.
+Our PE slots for the spring term will be on a Tuesday and a Thursday.
+We are hoping to swim on a Thursday.
 Tuesdays will be the Year 3/4 bubble's day in the Hall so we will have a small assembly that morning and the use of the Hall for PE in the afternoon.
 As we will not be in school uniform to start the year, the children will need to be in suitable clothing for doing PE on the days they have it and please be aware we will be outside when possible so layers are good.
 Earrings must be taken out for PE and we would thoroughly recommend not wearing them on days when there is PE.